isomerpages/ogp-isomer/_getting-started/FAQs/General.md

 All our templates and components are implemented after doing thorough research to ensure that they meet good design standards, and are kept accessible.

-##### Custom code

-Typical custom code such as HTML will reflected on the CMS preview but there may be issues which we do not expect, you can report it to us through [go.gov.sg/isomer-cms-help](http://go.gov.sg/isomer-cms-help).

-##### Markdown/Kramdown table

-When you have missing title on your Markdown/Kramdown table, the preview of your table on the CMS will not be displaying correctly.
-Don't be alarmed, and you may check your staging link to verify that that your table is displaying properly

-Still have an issue but not listed here?
-Report to us [here](https://go.gov.sg/isomer-cms-help).

 ##### Why don’t we have carousels?

-A carousel is a type of slideshow to display multiple images or pieces of content in a single location.
-Each image usually is accompanied by an action button.
+A carousel is like a slideshow that shows many pictures in one place, where each picture has a button.

-Carousels have been proven to be ineffective in converting visitors to an action.
-A study conducted found that the click-through rate significantly reduced after the first image.
-They can also lead to a poor user experience if a carousel rotates too quickly or contains too many images, it can be difficult for users to focus on any one piece of content.
-Additionally, carousels can be less accessible for users with disabilities, such as those who rely on screen readers to navigate websites.
-[Read the research through this article](https://medium.com/@sherpadesignco/carousels-are-killing-your-conversion-rate-heres-how-to-fix-that-b57e31f8f508)
+Research shows that carousels usually don't work to convert visitors to do an action.
+In fact, a study found that people click less after the first picture.
+If a carousel changes too fast or has too many pictures, it can be hard for people to focus on one thing.
+It is also not accessible for visitors who use assistive technologies.
+You can read more about this in [this article](https://medium.com/@sherpadesignco/carousels-are-killing-your-conversion-rate-heres-how-to-fix-that-b57e31f8f508).

 As such, we don’t believe that carousels are the best way to show content to site visitors.
-We suggest alternative ways to display information .
+We suggest alternative ways to display information.

 ##### What are my options if I am unable to use Isomer?